 - Hiking.
-Some Parkway trails are accessible (and much less popular!) even in winter, like the Mountains to Sea Trail which crisscrosses the Parkway for many miles in North Carolina and trails at Moses Cone and Julian Price Memorial Parks.
+Some Parkway trails are accessible (and much less popular!) even in winter, like the Mountains to Sea Trail which crisscrosses the Parkway for many miles in North Carolina, as well as trails at Moses Cone and Julian Price Memorial Parks.
 But when Parkway access is uncertain, there are many trails in nearby areas that can be easily accessed.
 Virginia’s Crabtree Falls (not to be confused with the Crabtree Falls located at Parkway Milepost 339 just north of Asheville, North Carolina) is located in the George Washington National Forest off of VA Route 56.
 Transylvania County, North Carolina offers many trails in the Pisgah District of the Pisgah National Forest.
 Grandfather Mountain and Chimney Rock may also be open if weather conditions allow.
 Remember as you navigate that mapping systems- including Google Maps- sometimes rely on faulty data (especially when it comes to navigating to Parkway sites), so it’s best to confirm the trail’s location and difficulty with another reputable source such as alltrails.com.

 - Visiting Waterfalls.
 Remember to exercise caution in winter as some trails may be slippery.
 But the trails are less crowded in cold weather and it is a special treat, when the weather is just right, to view frozen waterfalls.
-Swain County, North Carolina provides a variety of hiking options, from sections of the Appalachian Trail to hikes on public lands surrounding Fontana Lake to the waterfalls in the Deep Creek area of the Great Smoky Mountains National Park.
-Their website describes several hikes in the region as well as great tips on how to social distance while enjoying the out of doors.
+Bryson City & Swain County, North Carolina provide a variety of hiking options, from sections of the Appalachian Trail to hikes on public lands surrounding Fontana Lake to the waterfalls in the Deep Creek area of the Great Smoky Mountains National Park.
+Their website describes several hikes in the region.
 East of Asheville in McDowell County, you’ll find easy hikes to both Tom’s Creek Falls and Catawba Falls.
 NOTE that Catawba Falls will be closed to all access from May 2, 2022 to spring 2023 for extensive construction work and improvements.
 Violators may be fined up to $500.
 Even popular Linville Falls is accessible from a US Forest Service access point when the Parkway is closed.
 Many waterfalls can be found throughout the regions surrounding the Parkway.
 Some can be accessed with little or no hiking like Looking Glass Falls in Transylvania County.